Please consult the online course catalog for cross-listed courses and full course information.

 Introduction to Public Health AS.280.101 (05)

 This course provides an overview of the field of public health.
 Topics include the major causes of morbidity and mortality; the socioeconomic, behavioral, and environmental factors that affect health; the analytical methods used in the field; the role of government in protecting the public’s health; key features of the U.S. health care system; and current challenges in the field.
 The course also introduces students to the basic conceptual models and approaches that are central to public health practice.
-This course is restricted to freshmen.
-Your enrollment may be withdrawn at the discretion of the instructor if you don't meet one of those criteria.
+This course is restricted to rising Sophomores who are declared Public Health Studies majors, and incoming Freshman only.

 Days/Times: TTh 3:00PM - 4:15PM, W 1:30PM - 2:20PM